Evensong: Music

 Evensong was initially sung entirely to plainsong.
 Musicians gradually created polyphonic settings of its music, especially of the Magnificat.

 The first musical setting of the Book of Common Prayer, by John Marbeck, provided a simplified version of traditional chant settings.
 It remains unclear whether plainsong remained a common feature of evensong in the Church of England after the sixteenth century.
 Metrical psalms and Anglican Chant were also developed as alternate methods of singing the psalms and canticles.

 In choral evensong, all of the service is sung or chanted by the officiating minister and a choir.
 In cathedrals, or on particularly important days in the church calendar, the canticles are performed in elaborate settings.
 In churches where a choir is not present, simpler versions of the psalms and canticles are usually sung by the congregation, sometimes with responses and collects spoken rather than sung.
 Said evening prayer services with the musical setting omitted are also sometimes referred to as evensong.

 A number of composers have contributed settings of the canticles.
 These range from late Renaissance composers such as Thomas Tallis, William Byrd and Orlando Gibbons, through Victorian composers such as Charles Villiers Stanford, Thomas Attwood Walmisley to later masters of the form such as Herbert Murrill, Basil Harwood, Herbert Howells, Michael Tippett, Giles Swayne, and Arvo Pärt (who composed a Magnificat and Nunc dimittis at different times).

 In High Church parishes, the service may conclude with Benediction of the Blessed Sacrament (or a modified form of "Devotions to the Blessed Sacrament") and the carrying of the reserved sacrament under a humeral veil from the high altar to an altar of repose, to the accompaniment of music.

 The service may also include hymns.
 The first of these may be called the Office Hymn, and will usually be particularly closely tied to the liturgical theme of the day, and may be an ancient plainchant setting.
 This will usually be sung just before the psalm(s) or immediately before the first canticle and may be sung by the choir alone.
 Otherwise any hymns normally come toward the end of the service, maybe one either side of the sermon (if there is one), or following the anthem.
 These hymns will generally be congregational.

 Churches offering evensong

 Great Britain

-Most cathedrals of the Church of England, where the service originates, and a number of university college chapels (e.g. in the University of Cambridge, the University of Oxford; including Christ Church Cathedral, Oxford which is unique in the world for being both the college chapel for Christ Church, Oxford and a Cathedral Church for the Diocese of Oxford, the University of St Andrews, the University of Durham and King's College London) offer this service regularly, often daily.
+Most cathedrals of the Church of England, where the service originates, and a number of university college chapels (e.g. in the University of Cambridge, the University of Oxford, the University of St Andrews, the University of Durham and King's College London) offer evensong regularly, often daily.
 Most of the cathedrals of the Church in Wales and the Scottish Episcopal Church also offer choral evensong.
-Choral evensong is usually sung during term time; at other times, it is most often replaced with said Evening Prayer.
+Choral evensong is usually sung during term time; at other times, it is often sung by a voluntary or visiting choir, or replaced with said Evening Prayer.